What is “Pastoral Care”?

 Rooted in Latin meaning “to feed”, the modern definition involves “looking after the total welfare of the pupil”.
 As a Christian school, TCIS believes in feeding a student’s soul.
 It firmly believes that a child is more than a vessel for knowledge and that caring for the whole child is an essential part of quality education.

 Creating School Harmony

 - create a whole-school atmosphere in which relationships are centrally important and are healthy and positive

-- prepare children and young people through the curriculum for the realities of life today
+- prepare children and young people for the realities of life today

-- equip them with the skills they will need to face challenging situations when (rather than if) they arise
+- equip students with the skills they will need to face challenging situations when they arise

-- encompass both reactive responses to issues, which can arise in children’s lives, but also preventative or educational strategies to enable children to be better prepared for current and future problems in their lives.
+- encompass both reactive responses to issues, which can arise in children’s lives, but also preventative and educational strategies to enable children to be better prepared for current and future problems.

 Formal structures at TCIS

 TCIS aims to create a tight and multi-layered net, which does not allow students to fall through the cracks.
 The following is the basic model of delivery of Pastoral Care at TCIS:

 Grade Team Leaders